nevermore2101/Right-Measurement/README.md

 The Right Measurement is a simple Java Console application in which you can registers a person or yourself and from that you can calculate your BMI, body fat rate, check your ideal weight and check all yours and the other users registered data.
-When you select exit the application option, all the profiles are saved in a .ser file located at /src folder, so that everytime you restart the application, the program reads this file and you have access to all the resgistered people again.
+When you select exit the application option, all the profiles are saved in a .ser file located at /Right Measurement folder, so that everytime you restart the application, the program reads this file and you have access to all the resgistered people again.